da-eto/zf2-exercise/README.md

 Testing
 -------

-You can test functionality by running `behat`:
+We can test functionality by running `behat`:

 ```bash
 bin/behat